International Money Transfer Limits: Complete Guide 2024

 • Some banks allow you to increase your transfer limit for online payments by visiting a branch – Wells Fargo is one example

-• You can often send more with a traditional bank by arranging your transfer in a branch, although this may mean a higher fee compared to their online service
+• You can often send more with a bank by arranging your transfer in a branch, although this may mean a higher fee compared to their online service

 • If you have a specific need to make a high value payment – buying a house for example – your bank may be able to support you on a case by case basis – ask directly to see if they can help